Scheduling with Gaps: New Models and Algorithms

+To our knowledge, the above gap-minimization model is the only scheduling model in the literature that considers gaps in the schedule as a performance measure.
 As we show, however, one can formulate a number of other natural, but not yet studied variants of gap scheduling problems.
 Some of these problems can be solved using dynamic-programming techniques resembling those used for minimizing the number of gaps.
-Other require new techniques, giving rise to new and interesting algorithmic problems.
+Other require new approaches, giving rise to new and interesting algorithmic problems.